 Second-hand smoke can reach very high levels inside cars because it is a small enclosed space.

-During your journey, children in the backseat will be exposed to average smoke levels around three times the European recommended air pollution standard.
+During your journey, children in the backseat will be exposed to average smoke levels around three times the European recommended air pollution limit.
 But the level varies depending on how much you smoke, if you have all the windows fully open or air con on.
-Peak levels can reach as much as 35 times this recommended level.
+Peak levels can reach as much as 35 times this limit.

 Does second-hand smoke contain dangerous chemicals?